telerik/reporting-docs/getting-started/first-steps-integrating.md

 ---
-title: Integrating the Report in an Application (Guide)
+title: Integrating Reports in Applications (Guide)
-page_title: Integrating the Report in an Application (First Steps Guide)
+page_title: Integrating Reports in Applications (Guide)
 description: "Get up and running with Telerik Reporting and learn how to integrate your report into a web application."
 slug: first-steps-integrating-reports
 tags: telerik, reporting, first, steps, guide, integrate, a, report, in, application